Leading in a Time of Transformation

 How to Apply

-There are three ways to apply.
+Applications will only be accepted online.
 All materials must be submitted together (application, essay, resume, recommendations).
-Register with Course #3400.

 As leaders, we play different roles based on individual experience and situations.
 What are your goals with respect to leadership in higher education?
 How will the BRIDGES experience help you accomplish those goals?
 Your answer should be the equivalent of no more than one letter-size page, Times New Roman point size 12.